Florida federal judge tosses Trump's $15B defamation lawsuit against The New York Times

 “A complaint is not a megaphone for public relations or a podium for a passionate oration at a political rally,” Merryday wrote in a four-page order.
 “This action will begin, will continue, and will end in accord with the rules of procedure and in a professional and dignified manner.”

-The lawsuit targeted four Times journalists in a book and three articles published within a two-month period before the last election.
+The lawsuit named four Times journalists and cited a book and three articles published within a two-month period before the last election.

 The Times had said it was meritless and an attempt to discourage independent reporting.
 “We welcome the judge’s quick ruling, which recognized that the complaint was a political document rather than a serious legal filing,” spokesman Charlie Stadtlander said Friday.